 Like office buildings and shops, railroad terminals and yards are permanent installations normally subject to the environmental noise regulations of only one jurisdiction.
 Noise emissions from terminals and yards can also be reduced by many measures that do not require national uniformity of treatment and that can best be handled by local environmental authorities.
-These include measures such as building noise barriers around noise sources (for example, retarders), buying land to act as a noise buffer, locating noisy equipment as far as possible from adjacent noise-sensitive property, and reducing the volume of loudspeaker systems or replacing them with two-way radios.
+These include measures such as placing noise barriers around such noise sources, for example, as retarders, acquiring land to act as a noise buffer, locating noisy equipment as far as possible from adjacent noisesensitive property, and reducing the volume of loudspeaker systems or replacing them with twoway radios.
 At this time, there appears to be no need for national uniformity of treatment of these facilities, and they are not covered by the proposed regulations.